taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 Asoka looks horrified.
 Eireena hides her smile.

-Eireena: **"*Anyways*, every year since then, your Council has visited us with a new outfit, and every year, they took back the old one."**
+Eireena: **"*Anyways*, every year since then, your Council has visited us with a bigger outfit, taking back the old one each time to keep the cuttlefish cloth a well-guarded secret."**

 ### Page 10